CoraLite® Plus 647-conjugated Alpha Tubulin Monoclonal antibody

 Reactivity

-human, mouse, rat, Canine
+human, mouse, rat, canine

 Applications

-IF, FC (Intra)
+IF/ICC, FC (Intra)

 Conjugate